 How to Add Discord Reactive Images Using Fugi Reactive Images

 Looking for simpler steps to add the PNG Vtuber images?
 Try Fugi Reactive Images.
 It is claimed as the easiest and the most popular tool to add reactive images to your Discord call.
-Here’s how to use it.
+Here’s how to use Discord reactive images for friends:

 - Start off by downloading and installing Discord and OBS Studio on your device.